jonjonsonjr/test-docs/README.md

 delete, shuffle, etc. The receiver SDK creates a queue even if one single item is loaded using the normal load command (vs `queueLoad()`).

-CCL provides a number of callbacks to update the clients on changes to the queue, such as `onMediaQueueUpdated()`.
+CCL provides a number of callbacks to update clients on changes to the queue, such as `onMediaQueueUpdated()`.
 In addition, when you have a queue of video items with adaptive bitrate (such as a queue of HLS streams), you can take advantage of "preload" feature which allows you to preload the next video when the the currently playing item finishes downloading; this allows a much smoother transition from one queue item to the next.